CoreCommerce Review – Nutshell

 CoreCommerce Sassy Mama Store

-If you’d like more customization done, they also offer Build Assist Services (where they help merchants set up their online store) and Re-Platforming Services (where they help merchants migrate over to CoreCommerce).
+If you’d like more customization done, they also offer Build Assist Services priced at $350 (where they help merchants set up their online store) and Re-Platforming Services which starts at $350 (where they help merchants migrate over to CoreCommerce).
 Please clarify pricing with them first and what they actually cover before you proceed.

 If you want to have your own developer work on your store, you can.
 3DCard lets developers have full access to all CSS, and header and footer templates.
 So if you need a third party developer to build something for you, CoreCommerce can create the necessary integrations that allow these 3rd party developers to work with your store.
 The charge any custom work for them starts at $100/hour.